revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

 21. How to overcome, multiple inheritance problem in Java 8?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-we can do that by overriding the default method in the implementation class.
-Altogether provide new implementation or invoke either one of the `default()` method using `super` keyword
+we can do that by overriding the default method in the implementation class.Altogether provide new implementation or invoke either one of the `default()` method using `super` keyword
 For example, `\<interfaceName\>.super.\<defaultMethodName\>`

 </blockquote>